You can’t visit us, but we’re still open for business – ONLINE ONLY.

 - Abbeys Auctions charges a Buyers Premium which is added to the hammer price so be sure to factor this into your calculations whilst bidding.
 The buyers premium may vary at each auction so please see the auction catalogue for the applicable %.
 All prices quoted include GST.

-- All goods must be paid for and removed by 6pm on the day of the auction.
-We are not open on Saturday or Sunday (except when there is a special Auction).
-Delivery on Friday evening or a Monday morning pickup is possible so please arrange this arrange this at the office today before you leave.
+- All goods must be paid for and removed by the close of the next business day following the auction.
+We are open for pickups on Saturday mornings (and Sunday mornings after a Saturday auction).
+Delivery on weekends or a Monday morning pickup is possible so please arrange this arrange this at the office as soon as possible.

 - Any uncollected goods will be resold by either Auction or private treaty.
 Any costs, charges and expenses associated with the resale including any shortfall in price shall be the responsibility of the original purchaser.